 My debut novel Sorcerer to the Crown is forthcoming from Ace Books (US) and Pan Macmillan (UK) in September 2015.
 Find out more about it here!

-Spirits Abroad won the Crawford Award, tied with Stephanie Feldman’s novel The Angel of Losses.
+Spirits Abroad was a joint winner of the Crawford Award, along with Stephanie Feldman’s novel The Angel of Losses.

 I have not won any other awards, so that heading should really be in the singular.
-But here is a list of other occasions on which my name was mentioned in proximity to an award!
+But here are some other occasions on which my name was mentioned in proximity to an award!

 - My short story First National Forum on the Position of Minorities in Malaysia was a finalist in the Selangor Young Talent Awards 2011, and was nominated for the Pushcart Prize.